MicrosoftDocs/sql-docs/azure-sql/database/hyperscale-elastic-pool-overview.md

 This article provides an overview of Hyperscale elastic pools in Azure SQL Database.

-An Azure SQL Database [elastic pool](./elastic-pool-overview.md) enables software as a service (SaaS) developers to optimize the price performance ratio for a group of databases within a prescribed budget, while delivering performance elasticity for each database.
+An Azure SQL Database [elastic pool](./elastic-pool-overview.md) enables software-as-a-service (SaaS) developers to optimize the price-performance ratio for a group of databases within a prescribed budget while delivering performance elasticity for each database.
 Azure SQL Database Hyperscale elastic pools introduces a shared resource model for Hyperscale databases.

 For examples to create, scale, or move databases into a Hyperscale elastic pool by using the Azure CLI or PowerShell, review [Working with Hyperscale elastic pools using command-line tools](./hyperscale-elastic-pool-command-line.md)